SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 34. Rename the text field to "Select the items you want to order"

-35. Drag another title below the list and rename it to "Your Details":
+35. Drag another title from the CORE Components below the list and rename it to "Your Details":

 36. Drag an input field and rename it to "Name"